rascaraficci/device-manager/docs/concepts.rst

 device or by its communication protocol, for instance, MQTT device or CoAP device.

-We can also create devices which don’t directly correspond to their actual ones, for instance, we can create one with higher level of information of temperature (is becoming hotter or is becoming colder) whose values are inferred from temperature sensors of other devices.
+We can also create devices which don’t directly correspond to their associated physical ones, for instance, we can create one with higher level of information of temperature (is becoming hotter or is becoming colder) whose values are inferred from temperature sensors of other devices.
 This kind of device is called virtual device.

 The information model used for both “real” and virtual devices is as
 following: